casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 #[no_mangle]
 pub extern "C" fn call_contract_2() {

-    // get the contract hash from the named arguments passed to the `call_contract_2` entry point. let contract_hash: ContractHash = runtime::get_named_arg::<Key>(CONTRACT_HASH)
+    // Get the contract hash from the named arguments passed to the `call_contract_2` entry point. let contract_hash: ContractHash = runtime::get_named_arg::<Key>(CONTRACT_HASH)
     .into_hash()
     .map(|hash| ContractHash::new(hash))
     .unwrap();

-    // get the value of the message from the second parameter
+    // Get the value of the message from the second parameter
     let new_value: String = runtime::get_named_arg("new_message");

     // Call the update_msg entry point on the other contract with the parameter values